-And if a motorcycle is your only way of getting around, you’re going to need an accessory of some kind (unless you’re like our friend in east Asia with a patch of carpet glued onto the tank and a dog who’s been riding there since he was a pup).
+And if a motorcycle is your only way of getting around, you’ll need an accessory of some kind (unless you’re like our friend in east Asia with a patch of carpet glued onto the tank and a dog riding there since he was a pup).

 Solutions range from boxes that mount to your bike to rucksacks specifically designed to house your dog comfortably.
 Here’s our list.

 This is a backpack-type carrier solution.
 It’s advertised as a small pet carrier with a recommended weight of 7kg, so we’re confident you could get some smaller breed, mature dogs in there too.

 600D Oxford cloth is durable, if not waterproof, material to construct the pack with, and we can’t fault how this is put together.

 Vents on the top and bottom ensure a decent amount of airflow, and the 30cm x 21cm base and 41 cm height will keep your pet cool and comfortable so long as they meet the size guidelines.